The Dance of Time

 It was shot at the Cines Studios in Rome.
 The film's sets were designed by the art director Giorgio Pinzauti.

 Synopsis

 A young nobleman takes up motor racing despite the disapproval of his father.
 After a number of obstacles are overcome, he eventually triumphs at the Tripoli Grand Prix in Italian Libya.
 In the process he has met the girl of his dreams.

 Cast

+Reception

+Filippo Sacchi in the Corriere della Sera praised the conception of the film but found the production fragmentary, especially its last part.

+A review in Bianco e Nero, in March 1937, was very critical of the film, particularly the plot and acting, and stated, ”nothing in it is explored thoroughly".